Words by Meritxell Rosell

-Is art helping understand scientific/ecological issues or it is challenging what society understand about them?
+Is art helping understand scientific/ecological issues or it is challenging what society understands about them?

 What are your aims as a bio artist working in between science and art?

-With the recent death of Oliver Sacks I have been thinking a lot about his life and work.
-I have read most of his books over the years, and always enjoyed the perplexing aesthetic, physiological, psychological outcomes of the neurological disorders he describes.
+With the recent death of Oliver Sacks, I have been thinking a lot about his life and work.
+I have read most of his books over the years and always enjoyed the perplexing aesthetic, physiological, and psychological outcomes of the neurological disorders he describes.

 What is your chief enemy of creativity?